openbmc/openpower-hw-diags/analyzer/ras-data/ras-data-definition.md

 A new version number should be used for each new RAS data file format so that user applications will know how to properly parse the files.
 The value of this keyword is a positive integer.
-Initially, format version is `1`.
+Version `1` has been deprecated.
+The current version is `2`.

 ## 3) `units` keyword